 The final indirect beneficiaries are the rural population in the participating countries, particularly the beneficiaries of the agriculture, rural development, water/forestry and environment measures derived from improved policy making

-This project was funded by the German International Cooperation (GIZ), on behalf of the Government of the Federal Republic of Germany
+This project is funded by the German International Cooperation (GIZ), on behalf of the Government of the Federal Republic of Germany.

 Project duration: October 2015 to January 2016